jtablesaw/tablesaw/docs/userguide/jsplots.md

 ## Creating Plots

-To take advantage of plot.ly's power, we had to sacrifice some of the simplicity of the older interface.
-Creating a plot now requires a few steps:
+To take full advantage of plot.ly's power requires a few steps:

 - Create a *layout* to define the overall appearance of the plot (optional, but generally useful)
 - Create one or more *traces*, that represent the data to plot.
 In a multi-series plot, each series gets its own trace.